 Support for patients, parents, spouses, partners and family members affected by IBD.

 Our next meeting will be a place for all affected by IBD to learn about how others are coping.
-We will be meeting on the second Thursday of every month.
+We will be meeting on the 2nd Thursday of every month at Cedars-Sinai Medical Center.

 Place: Cedars-Sinai Medical Center